 First of all, marriage offers fewer mental health benefits to women than to men, but divorce makes things worse for women – financially speaking.
 Here’s how women can stand on their feet after the marriage ends.

-The fact that it takes men and women five years to recover from the negative financial impact of divorce affects alimony payments too.
+The fact that it may take men and women a long time to recover from the negative financial impact of divorce affects alimony payments too.

 Let’s not forget that alimony itself is in the range of a third to a fifth of the spouse’s income, since income that used to run one household must now run two.

 Worse, less than 50 per cent of wives see alimony or maintenance in the United Kingdom.
 Which means in India, where the legal process is inaccessible to many women, and enforcing alimony payments difficult, the figure is likely to be lower.

 In other words, the standard of living drops significantly more for women than for men.
 In fact, the poverty rate in separated women is almost three times that of men.

 Not to forget the emotional impact of continuing to depend on uncertain and insufficient alimony payments.
 You would still be bound to the person you have parted from.
 If your ex remarries, you will be worse off, since divorced remarried men face more financial hardship, and that can affect payments.